 Three submissions were received from NSW Government Departments:

-- Department of Planning, Housing and Infrastructure (DPHI) – requests additional work to identify which sites are appropriate to develop, staging and infrastructure delivery
+• Department of Planning, Housing and Infrastructure (DPHI) – requests additional work to identify which sites are appropriate to develop, staging and infrastructure delivery

-- Department of Climate Change, Energy, the Environment and Water (DCCEEW) – provided suggested amendments to update data, clarifying discrepances and provide guidance for watercourses and riparian zones.
+• Department of Climate Change, Energy, the Environment and Water (DCCEEW) – provided suggested amendments to update data, clarifying discrepances and provide guidance for watercourses and riparian zones.

-- Transport for NSW (TfNSW) – advised that The Lakes Way is classified as a regional road and that Council is the Roads Authority for this road, as such they have no comments
+• Transport for NSW (TfNSW) – advised that The Lakes Way is classified as a regional road and that Council is the Roads Authority for this road, as such they have no comments

 Changes made based on your feedback

-- The Hallidays Point Biodiversity Study and Local Conservation Action Plan Hallidays Point Traffic Study and the Hallidays Point Strategic Bushfire Study were recognised as independent reference documents.
+• The Hallidays Point Biodiversity Study and Local Conservation Action Plan, Hallidays Point Traffic Study and the Hallidays Point Strategic Bushfire Study were recognised as independent reference documents.
 These reference documents are to be considered and discussed in the documentation submitted with any future planning proposals and / or development applications for subdivision or manufactured home estates in the Hallidays Point area.

-- The Hallidays Point section of the MidCoast Urban Release Area Report 2021 will now be reviewed with specific consideration given to Diamond Beach Urban Release Areas 2 and 3 and Tallwoods Urban Release Area 1 based on future infrastructure requirements and means of implementation.
+• The Hallidays Point section of the MidCoast Urban Release Area Report 2021 will now be reviewed with specific consideration given to Diamond Beach Urban Release Areas 2 and 3 and Tallwoods Urban Release Area 1 based on future infrastructure requirements and means of implementation.
+This review will be reported to Council and go on public exhibition.

-- Council will work in conjunction with the NSW Rural Fire Service and Hallidays Point community to develop a Community Bushfire Action Plan.
+• Council will work in conjunction with the NSW Rural Fire Service and Hallidays Point community to develop a Community Bushfire Action Plan.

-- A planning proposal be prepared to implement suitable planning controls in the proposed MidCoast Local Environmental Plan to protect the wildlife corridors and the priority biodiversity attributes of Hallidays Point identified in the Hallidays Point Biodiversity Study and Local Conservation Action Plan.
+• A planning proposal be prepared to implement suitable planning controls in the proposed MidCoast Local Environmental Plan to protect the wildlife corridors and the priority biodiversity attributes of Hallidays Point identified in the Hallidays Point Biodiversity Study and Local Conservation Action Plan.